Yossi Benayoun: International career

 Just prior to the UEFA Euro 2008 qualifiers, Benayoun was given the captaincy of the Israeli national team.
 In eight appearances in the qualifiers, Benayoun has scored two goals.
 On 2 September 2010, Benayoun scored his second international hat-trick against Malta in a 3–1 win.
 Benayoun is Israel's most capped player of all time with 102 caps, and their joint third top scorer with 24 international goals.

+In 2026, he participated in the World Maccabi Games (Maccabiah), the Jewish Olympics, as part of the +35 Israeli football team.
+The Israeli team was defeated the +35 Brazilian team, with Benayoun being sent off with a red card after attacking a Brazilian player.